grandchild/vis_avs_blog/content/posts/00-background.md

 simple sliders, checkboxes and color choosers that would immediately change what would happen next.
 Your personal little pixel aquarium with a very fancy stick to stir and whip its contents into so many shapes.
 It invited you to just play or to realize a vision, a toy and a tool at the same time.
-And at all times it allowed both, to play with the vision as it emerged, in your mind and on-screen.
+And always it allowed both, to play with the vision as it emerged, in your mind and on-screen.
 After that, learning AVS's builtin scripting language allowed you to go almost arbitrarily far—and many people did.
 With or without code, AVS allowed you to develop a personal style and as a result whole sub-genres and taxonomies of flavors emerged over time.

 Around 2006 (a.k.a. six years too late) I found an online community of like-minded people on the [Winamp Forums][forums], DeviantArt and on IRC.
 I also met quite a few